benwhut/Web3QueryContractPython/README.md

 updateBaseTokenURI
 ```

-There are also some examples of how to call individual functions directly using the call() function (commented out by default).
+There are also some examples of how to call individual functions directly using Web3's call() function (commented out by default).

 Questions?
 benwhut@gmail.com